JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 <table>
 <td>

-"_Azure Governance can be a complex thing_.."
+"_Governance can be a complex thing_.."

 Challenges: